A Hands-On, Flexible Master of Computer Science Curriculum

 STUDENT SUCCESSES AND FACULTY RECOGNITION

 MCS Community Spotlight

-Did you know we also offer a world-class Master of Data Science program that’s fully online?
-Learn more about the online Data Science program and how to apply for the upcoming Fall 2022 cohort.
+Did you know we also offer a world-class Master of Data Science program that’s 100% online?
+Learn more about the online Data Science program and how to apply for the upcoming Summer or Fall 2024 cohorts.

 - Is the degree the same as the Master of Computer Science program offered on campus at Rice University?